SNaveen5698/Heart-Health-Prediction-using-Machine-Learning/README.md

 Model Accuracy: Display the accuracy achieved by the Logistic Regression model on the test data.
 Prediction Example: Provide an example prediction using new data inputs.
 Conclusion
 The Heart Health Prediction project demonstrates the use of Logistic Regression to predict heart disease risk based on health-related attributes.
-The model achieved a [insert accuracy score]% accuracy on the test set, indicating its potential for accurate heart health predictions.
+The model achieved a 86% accuracy on the test set, indicating its potential for accurate heart health predictions.